maggieeez111/CS274_final_project/README.md

-# Dynamic Parameter Adaptation for Zero-shot Response-Aware Conversational Retrieval
+# CS274 Final Project - Dynamic Parameter Adaptation for Zero-shot Response-Aware Conversational Retrieval

 This repository contains the implementation of the ZeRA-DT (Zero-shot Response-Aware with Dynamic Thresholds) method for conversational information retrieval, alongside baseline implementations.
 The code evaluates different retrieval approaches on the TREC CAsT-2019 dataset.